tLDP/LDP/.github/README.md

 ## Participation

-Please take part in our efforts.
+Please take a part in our efforts.

 * Fork our repository
 * Update documents and/or correct/extend existing ones